mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ### On Synology DSM

-* Re-download the image from the docker
+* Re-download the image from the docker repository.
-* Stop the container
+* Stop the container.
-* Clear the container
+* Clear the container.
-* Start the container
+* Start the container.

 ### On Terminal